 We would also recommend that the arm be fitted with a parking latch and parking sensor to ensure that the arm is stored in a safe place when not in operation.

 Molten Sulphur Gangways and Safety Cages

-Since molten sulphur rail cars can have off-set crash boxes SafeRack recommends a wider telescoping access gangway (48″-60″ is preferable) as it helps improve access and egress to and from the railcar.
+Since molten sulfur rail cars can have off-set crash boxes SafeRack recommends a wider telescoping access gangway (48″-60″ is preferable) as it helps improve access and egress to and from the railcar.
 In addition, a wider gangway will reduce the risk of the operator’s PPE getting caught, torn or damaged, and will improve productivity and safety.
 Powered gangway solutions are also an option, with both hydraulic and pneumatic solutions being commonly used.

 Each gangway will be fitted with a two-rail safety cage for the railcar crash box.
-This will be a centered 6’ x 7-6”’ safety cage to sit directly over the cashbox; and will provide a safe, secure work environment for your operator when accessing hatches on railcars.
+This will be a center 6’ x 7-6”’ safety cage to sit directly over the cashbox; and will provide a safe, secure work environment for your operator when accessing hatches on railcars.

 For tank truck applications (loading or unloading) SafeRack’s standard 24” wide Self-Adjusting (SAS) gangway with a deeper 4’x6’x4-rail safety cage would be the preferred solution.

 SafeRack’s NEW GX SAS gangways use Retractalok power-assist technology allowing operators to raise or lower effortlessly, light as a feather to lift, solid as a rock.
 Tested in the most critical applications, this revolutionary new gangway outperforms all others.
 Available in multiple lengths and widths.
 Learn More

 SafeRack’s NEW GX-FRT is a flat ramp model popular with railcars.
 It features a slip-resistant walk surface and, with the use of the telescoping extension, eliminates gaps on narrow railcars.
 Learn More